turrnut/SIMAS/README.md

 * signal the end of the execution of function. **IT IS VERY IMPORTANT** to include this at the end of every function(before `end fun;`) because otherwise the function will be stuck in an infinite loop
 * OPERAND 1: optional, but should be used when the function has a return value. put `v` if OPERAND 2 is a variable name, `c` if it a `str` or `num` constant, and `b` if it is a `bool` constant
 * OPERAND 2: optional, but required if operand 1 is present. this operand specifies the return value. note: the return value will be stored in a variable called `$functionName`.
 For example, the return value for a function like `addThree` would be stored in a variable called `$addThree`.

+#### - server
+* make a server that hosts a static website
+* OPERAND 1: path to the directory containing static website files
+* OPERAND 2: port number

 #### - set
 * assign a value to a variable.